basespace/basespace-ruby-sdk/README.md

     my_app_session = bs_api.get_app_session
     puts my_app_session

-    # An app session contains a referal to one or more appLaunchObjects which reference the data module
+    # An app session contains a referral to one or more appLaunchObjects which reference the data module
     # the user launched the app on.
 This can be a list of projects, samples, or a mixture of objects
     puts "Type of data the app was triggered on can be seen in 'references'" puts my_app_session.references.inspect  # `inspect` shows the object contents